-Is it enough food to keep your kids full?
+Does the Planetbox Rover hold enough food to keep kids full?

-How do you keep your apples and pears from browning?
+How do you keep apples and pears from browning?

 This really has nothing to do with the Planetbox, but I get asked this all the time.
 I actually do nothing other than let them get brown!
-I cut them fresh in the morning so they only have about 4 hours to color, and apparently they don’t brown enough to make them unappealing, as the kids always eat them.
-Suggestions for you concerned about this though, include squeezing some lemon water on top or soaking them in lemon or citrus water before hand.
+I cut them fresh in the morning and the browning process that occurs in the 4 hours till lunchtime is not enough to make them unappealing to eat.
+If your kids are averse to brown apples though, try soaking them in lemon or citrus water before hand.

 They honestly love it.
 They love helping decide what goes in to each compartment and they love the visual presentation it creates.
-Nice and neat and orderly, a big plus for Syd, who hates for his foods to touch.
-Also, having everything laid out so nicely makes it easier to get to and eat quickly, so they can hurry up and play!
+Nice and neat and orderly, which is a big plus for my child who hates foods to touch.
+Also, the neat visual presentation and ease of access allows them to eat quicker so they can get to recess quicker.

 Do the kids actually eat all the food you pack?

-Like I said, they go through phases, but most of the time they do eat most if not all the food I pack.
-There’s occasional hits and misses, but I know them pretty well by now, and know what they’ll go for and what they’ll shy away from.
-Syd’s easy in a way because despite him being particular, he can also eat the same thing everyday, and wouldn’t really mind if I packed hi, pb& j each day.
-Taylor on the other hand, really loves it when I get creative.
+Like all kids, they go through phases, but most of the time they do eat most if not all the food I pack.
+There’s occasional hits and misses, but I know them pretty well so can accurately predict what they’ll eat.
 I strive for balance though so I don’t drive myself crazy!

 Does the food stay as neat as when you pack it?